 If you obtain at least 3 boarded opinions from PSs in your area and the fees are within 20% of each other.
 Than these are the standard fees for your area.

-Facelift - Why Does a Face Lift Have to Cost So Much: $6,900 Is Not So Much
+Why Does a Face Lift Have to Cost So Much: $6,900 Is Not So Much

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.